syncfusion/ej2-react-docs/src/charts/bullet-chart/bullet-chart-dimensions.md

 {% endtab %}

-### In Percentage
+### Percentage

-By setting a value in percentage, the bullet chart gets its dimension with respect to its container.
-For example, when the height is ‘50%’, the bullet chart renders to half of the container’s height.
+By setting a value in percentage, the Bullet Chart gets its dimension with respect to its container.
+For example, when the height is **50%**, the Bullet Chart renders to half of the container’s height.

 {% tab template="bullet-chart/bullet-chart-dimensions/container", sourceFiles="app/**/*.tsx", compileJsx=true %}